 The second of these reasons, as previously mentioned, is that the awards just aren’t about music.
 They should be, but they’re not.
-Last night, Cardi B became the first female artist ever to take home the award of Rap Album of the Year.
+Last night, Cardi B became the first female artist ever to take home the award of Rap Album of the Year with Invasion of Privacy.
 Congratulations to her.
 However, in a conversation with my brother about last night’s award show, he outlined the problems with this by saying:

 “You know, it really doesn’t count to call her the first woman to win best rap album if she only won so that she could be called the first woman to win such”